This post may contain affiliate links. Please read our disclosure policy.

 Since it’s pretty obvious that hormones are what cause hormonal acne, the solution is finding what’s messing with your hormones and which are imbalanced.

-Your gut is home to trillions of bacteria.
-These microbes not only play an important role in breaking down food, they also impact the detoxification of hormones, specifically estrogens.
-When you have an overgrowth of too many bad bacteria, research suggests less estrogen is eliminated from the body, and instead is recirculated.
-These recirculating estrogens can bind to estrogen receptors can can cause high estrogen.
-For this reason, a healthy gut and diverse microbiome are essential when it comes to balancing hormones.
+When you have an overgrowth of too many bad bacteria, estrogen is recirculated in the body instead of eliminated.
+These recirculating estrogens can bind to estrogen receptors and cause high estrogen.
+Because of this, a healthy gut and diverse microbiome are the main players when comes to treating hormonal acne naturally.

 Hormones also control some of the functions of the gut, specifically the constriction and relaxation of the gut that carries food through the digestive system.
-That’s why some women experience diarrhea and constipation around their menstrual cycle.
+This is why some women experience diarrhea and constipation just before the menstrual cycle begins.

 Healthy gut bacteria also enhance GABA activity, which can help to balance mood and stress.
 GABA is a naturally occurring amino acid that works as a neurotransmitter in your brain and supports progesterone production.